 Jen Brown grew up in Pennsylvania, where she received her B.S. in Environmental Interpretation from Penn State University.
 During and after college, she spent about nine years introducing the many wonders of nature to families and children at nature centers and outdoor education centers across the country.
 She then spent three and a half years working for a wilderness therapy company in Utah.
 Jen is thrilled to be working in Vermont again, where she enjoyed many summers as a child and where her love of the woods and the mountains became solidified one rainy day on top of Mount Mansfield.
-In addition to being a Four Winds Naturalist/Educator, Jen is the Environmental Literacy Vermont Project Coordinator.
+In addition to being a Four Winds Naturalist/Educator, Jen is editor of Environmental Literacy Vermont.
 She earned her M.Ed. in Elementary Education with a concentration in Science and Environmental Education from Antioch University New England.

 Born in Windsor, VT, Michael Clough has spent his entire life enjoying and exploring the wild places of New England.
 He attended Long Island University's Southampton College and in 1994 received a B.S. in Environmental Science with a concentration in biology.
 Since then, Mike has worked with some of the Northeast's premier Conservation and Environmental Education groups with live animal experience ranging from wolves, to birds of prey, to frogs and pythons.

 In 2005 Mike and his wife Christina returned to VT to establish Rockhopper Outdoor Education.
 As a Four Winds Naturalist/Educator, Mike leads Nature Program and Knee High Nature workshops in many towns in southern Vermont.
 Mike also wears a variety of hats on staff at the Southern Vermont Natural History Museum.